Metal Cutting Methods

 Material Suitability in Shearing

 Shearing is most effective when applied to plate and sheet materials, as its mechanics are tailored for these configurations.
-However, it has its limitations:
+But, it has its limitations:

 Optimal for Mid-Range Thickness: While it excels with sheet and plate materials, shearing may struggle with excessively thick substances.
-Such materials often require immense force, making them less suitable for this method.
+Such materials often require strong force, making them less suitable for this method.

 Not Ideal for Hollow Structures: Hollow materials pose another challenge as they may deform under the pressure exerted by the shearing blades, leading to inconsistent or poor-quality cuts.